digamber89/woo-preview-emails/readme.txt

 5. Send emails to yourself to check on other devices

 == Changelog ==
+= 2.2.3 =
+- Enhancement: If background color is dark, the form fields weren't showing up.

 = 2.2.2 =
 - Patch: Properly escape output